pravesh2892/persistventures/README.md

 ## Features

 - **News Article List**: Displays a list of news articles with titles, images, and summaries.
-- **Category Filtering**: Users can filter articles by selecting different categories from a dropdown or a set of buttons.
+- **Category Filtering**: Users can filter articles by selecting different categories a set of buttons.
 - **Pagination**: Navigation through multiple pages of articles using pagination controls.
 - **Detailed Article View**: Clicking on an article summary opens a detailed view with the full article content and any associated media.
 - **Search Functionality**: Users can search for articles by keywords.
 - **Favorites Management**: Users can add articles to their favorites list, which persists between sessions using local storage.
-- **Dark Mode Toggle**: Users can switch between light and dark themes.
+- **Dark Mode Toggle**: Users can switch between light and dark mode.

 ## Technologies Used